Git-PratikVyas/Finetuning-LORA/README.md

     name: vllm-gemma-deployment
 ```

-    - __metadata__: Provides metadata for the deployment.
+    - metadata: Provides metadata for the deployment.
-    - __name__: The name of the deployment.
+    - name: The name of the deployment.
 This name is used to identify the deployment within the Kubernetes cluster.

     2. spec